aharring83/Bacterial-Genomics-Workshop/README.md

 Paste this code:
 ```
 #!/bin/bash
-# folder containing trimmed reads is $1
+# folder containing bam files is $1
 mkdir -p vcf
 for i in $1/*.bam
 do